poshplum/poshplum/README.md

 > yarn run     // run a UI harness on port 5000 for a web-browser preview
 > yarn test    // run tests
 > yarn testing // run tests with --watch
+> yarn testing-debug // with debugger/inspector for test debugging
 > yarn build   // build the package
 ```

+Use [chrome devtools](chrome://inspect) to attach to the Jest tests.

 #### Note for Windows-based developers

-On Windows, `yarn testing` needs `git` to be in the path, and Cygwin's
+On Windows + Cygwin, `yarn testing` needs `git` to be in the path, and Cygwin's
 `/usr/bin/git.exe` doesn't fill the need (`Error: spawn git ENOENT`).
 Making an
-alias or shell script with `PATH=/cygdrive/c/Program\ Files/Git/bin:$PATH yarn testing`
+alias or shell script with \` `PATH=/cygdrive/c/Program\ Files/Git/bin:$PATH yarn testing`\`
-corrects the error.
+(or similar) corrects the error.
 See [this issue comment](https://github.com/facebook/jest/issues/3214#issuecomment-312186643)
 for more background.